 The Company will be subject to certain financial penalties if it does not fully comply with the registration obligations.
-If the registration statement is declared effective, but thereafter ceases to be effective prior to the expiration of the Effectiveness Period due to an intentional and willful act by the Company without being succeeded immediately by a subsequent registration statement filed with the SEC covering the shares into which the Series A preferred stock are convertible and for which the warrants are exercisable (the "Underlying Shares"), the Company will pay in cash an amount equal to 2% of the product of \$1.70 times the number of shares of Series A preferred stock purchased by the holder.
-If the registration statement is not declared effective with respect to all of the Underlying Shares on or prior to the Effectiveness Deadline, the Company will pay in cash an amount equal to 2% of the product of \$1.70 times the number of Underlying Shares that the holder obtained the right to acquire pursuant to the terms of the share and warrant purchase agreement and that were not registered under the registration statement; provided, however, that, with respect to the Underlying Shares that the holder has the right to acquire upon exercise of the warrant only, no damages will be due and payable with respect to any such Underlying Shares unless and until such time as the registration statement continues not to be effective with respect to some or all of such Underlying Shares and the closing per share market price of the common stock exceeds the then applicable per share exercise price of the warrant.
+If the registration statement is declared effective, but thereafter ceases to be effective prior to the expiration of the Effectiveness Period due to an intentional and willful act by the Company without being succeeded immediately by a subsequent registration statement filed with the SEC covering the shares into which the Series A preferred stock are convertible and for which the warrants are exercisable (the "Underlying Shares"), the Company will be obligated to pay in cash an amount equal to 2% of the product of \$1.70 times the number of shares of Series A preferred stock purchased by the holder.